pticek/Identification-of-Metaphors-Cro-Newspaper/README.md

 If you are using this dataset in your research, please cite:

-Ptiček, M., Dobša, J., Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles, *Proceedings of 34th International Scientific Conference Central European Conference on Information and Intelligent Systems*, 2023, Dubrovnik, Croatia
+Ptiček, M., Dobša, J., Annotation and Machine Identification of Metaphors in Croatian Newspaper Articles, *Proceedings of 34th Central European Conference on Information and Intelligent Systems*, 2023, Dubrovnik, Croatia